 Qualitative research and quantitative research differ in many ways, including approaches, goals, settings, sampling, data collection and analysis.
-You can learn more about these approaches using this diagram.
+You can learn more about these approaches using the diagram in Fig.3.

 The emphasis of Quantitative research is on collecting and analyzing numerical data; it concentrates on measuring the scale, range, frequency etc. of phenomena.